-Unsaturated molecules such as alkenes really only undergo one reaction - addition reactions.
-You may recall from your gcse science that small molecules can "add" across the carbon carbon double bond (C=C) to form new saturated molecules.
-The addition of bromine and an explanation of the mechanism for these addition reactions was discussed on the page covering simple addition reaction.
-This page covers the addition of hydrogen halides and sulfuric acid as well as the oxidation of alkenes using potassium permanganate.
+Unsaturated molecules such as alkenes readily undergo addition reactions.
+You may recall from your gcse science lessons that small molecules can "add" across the carbon carbon double bond (C=C) in alkenes to form new saturated molecules.
+The addition of halogens such as bromine and an explanation of the mechanism for these electrophilic addition reactions were discussed on the page covering simple addition reactions.
+This page covers the addition of hydrogen halides and sulfuric acid to alkenes as well as the oxidation of alkenes using the oxidising agent potassium permanganate.

-The hydrogen halides are all gases at room temperature, they include hydrogen chloride (HCl), hydrogen bromide (HBr) and hydrogen iodide (HI).
-Hydrogen chloride and hydrogen bromide both have a permanent dipole due to large differences in the electronegativity values between hydrogen and these halogens.
-This aids in an easy reaction in the gas phase with the carbon cabon double bond in an alkene.
-This reaction produces halogenalkanes, a mechanism for the gas phase reaction is shown below:
+The hydrogen halides are all gases at room temperature; they include hydrogen chloride (HCl), hydrogen bromide (HBr) and hydrogen iodide (HI).
+Hydrogen chloride and hydrogen bromide both have a permanent dipole due to large differences in the electronegativity values between hydrogen and the halogens atom in the molecule.
+This aids in an easy addition reaction in the gas phase with the carbon carbon double bond (C=C) in an unsaturated alkene molecule.
+This reaction produces halogenalkanes; a mechanism for the gas phase reaction of hydrogen bromide gas with the alkene ethene is shown below, though a similar reaction will occur with hydrogen chloride and hydrogen iodide.
+This is a typical electrophilic addition reaction.

-In the reaction shown above the partially positively charged hydrogen atom in the hydrogen bromide molecule acts as the electrophile, while the negatively charged bromide ion acts as a nucleophile when it attacks the carbocation.
-Hydrogen chloride, bromide and iodide are all acidic gases and will readily dissolve in water to form acidic solutions.
-So if the reaction with alkenes is carried out in aqueous conditions rather than in the gas phase then the hydrogen ion (H+) will act as the electrophile and the halide ion as the nucleophile to produce the halogenalkane.
+Hydrogen chloride, bromide and iodide are all acidic gases and will readily dissolve in water to form acidic solutions, so if the reaction with an alkene is carried out in aqueous conditions rather than in the gas phase then the hydrogen ion (H+) from the acidic solution will act as the electrophile and the halide ion will act as the nucleophile and attack the intermediate carbocation to produce the halogenalkane.
+The relative reactivity in these electrophilic additions reaction is HI > HBr > HCl.
+This mirrors the strengths of the acids where hydroiodic acid is a stronger acid than hydrobromic acid which in turn is a stronger acid than hydrochloric acid.

 We can show this direct hydration using the following equations: